Kimbsy/y-combinator-animation/script.md

 Well if you're working in the Lambda Calculus then you don't have access to any of these.
 How often does one work with a purely mathematical computational calculus?
 Arguably not every day.

-If you're writing your own language, and you're trying to do so in a pure functional way with only immutable values, than you'll find implementing recursion to be pretty tricky.
+Maybe you're writing your own language, and you're trying to do so in a pure functional way with only immutable values, then you'll find implementing recursion to be pretty tricky.

 Okay, so clearly the Y Combinator is incredibly useful and applicable in a broad set of circumstances...